 Purchasing and storage processes ensure that crushing plants are supported with parts and materials for their smooth operation and to maintain desired capability to meet schedules and commitments.
-The Procurement Department is responsible for the requisition, canvassing, and purchasing of needed items in the most expeditious manner.
+The Procurement Department is responsible for the requisition, canvassing, and purchasing needed items quickly.

-Nonetheless, fair opportunities are rendered to both local and international suppliers and are selected on the basis of long-term relationship opportunities, compliance to local and legal requirements, and commitment to safety and sustainable development while delivering value-for-cost procurement for CAC.
+Nonetheless, fair opportunities are rendered to both local and international suppliers and are selected based on long-term relationship opportunities, compliance to local and legal requirements, and commitment to safety and sustainable development while delivering value-for-cost procurement for CAC.